clux/modul8/docs/modularity.md

 ### What is Bad Code

- Without rehashing the entire internet: tightly coupled code is bad code.
+ Without rehashing the entire internet: **tightly coupled code is bad code**.
 Because

    - The more tightly coupled your modules become, the more side-effects alterations will have and the harder it will be to reuse that module.
    - The more different behaviour per module, the harder it is to to maintain that module.